ComputerLars/The-Syntheticist-Papers/Content 3.md

+---
+layout: default
-Synthetic Summit: Pre-Processual Report Based on Internal Discussions and Public Material
+title: Pre-Processual Report Based on Internal Discussions and Public Material. ”
 ---

 ### **1\.
 Proposal by Leader Lars of The Synthetic Party**